 |Expands columns that contain metrics that fall outside of the Warning and Critical thresholds.|

-When the monitored instances include AlwaysOn availability groups, users can simulate what the performance values would be in the event of a failover.
-To do this, expand the nodes until the Availability Groups level has been reached.
-Right-clicking on an Availability Group that's currently the primary produces a context menu that gives the user the option to select which secondary replica they would like to simulate a failover to.
-The user can also simulate failover values from a secondary by right-clicking on the secondary replica and selecting Simulate Failover from the context menu.
+Note: An Availability group that's currently the primary produces a context menu that allows you to select the secondary replica that you want to simulate a failover to.
+You can also simulate failover values from a secondary by right-clicking the secondary replica and selecting Simulate Failover from the context menu.

-Selecting a simulated value causes a historical graph of the actual values to appear along with a Simulated Values chart allowing the user to quickly compare the simulated value to the actual value.
+3. Select a simulated value to display a historical graph of actual values and a graph of the simulated values.
+Use these charts to compare your simulated value to the actual value.

 In the top right corner of each filter column header is a filter button.
 Select the filter button to open the Custom AutoFilter dialog box.